MiloTheFox/rust-password-hashing/README.md

    ```
    The program will prompt you to enter the password you want to hash using Argon2.

-5. After that, the program will return the generated hash and verifies the hash to ensure its legitimacy.
+5. After you entered the password that you want to hash, the program will return the generated hash and verifies the hash to ensure its legitimacy.